-Red Hat Hyperconverged Infrastructure (RHHI) integrates Red Hat Virtualization (RHV) and Red Hat Gluster Storage (RHGS).
-RHHI provides open-source, centrally administered, and cost-effective integrated compute and storage in a compact footprint for remote sites.
+Red Hat Hyperconverged Infrastructure (RHHI) for Virtualization integrates Red Hat Virtualization (RHV) and Red Hat Gluster Storage (RHGS).
+RHHI for Virtualization provides open-source, centrally administered, and cost-effective integrated compute and storage in a compact footprint for remote sites.

-Get Started with Red Hat Hyperconverged Infrastructure 1.1
+Get Started with Red Hat Hyperconverged Infrastructure for virtualization 1.8

 For basic installation, you will need:

 - Install an operating system on each physical machine that will act as a hyperconverged host.

 - (Optional) Install an operating system on each physical or virtual machine that will act as an Network-Bound Disk Encryption(NBDE) key server.

 Configure authentication between hyperconverged hosts.